EthanThatOneKid/acmcsuf.com/CONTRIBUTING.md

-npm run check # Use this command to find bugs in your website code. npm run build # Use this to make sure your code builds successfully. npm t # Run all our unit tests (or with `npm run test`)
+npm run check # Use this command to find bugs in your website code. npm run build # Use this to make sure your code builds successfully. npm t # Run all our unit tests (or with `npm run test`) npm run test:coverage # Runs all our unit tests and generates a code coverage report

 # Or, run the following to check everything you'd normally want to check.
 npm run all